ellowFlower/LinuxCan/README.md

 # LinuxCan
 Minimal linux with CAN protocol support running inside a virtual machine (QEMU).
 Includes a CAN protocol demo user application.
 Host running Ubuntu 22.04.
-Some details like installing qemu is omitted.
+Some details like installing qemu are omitted.

 ```
 export BUILDS=~/mini-linux